mrlesmithjr/vagrant-ansible-routing-template/README.md

 ansible-galaxy install mrlesmithjr.base
 ````

 If you configure this environment and set quagga_enable_ospfd: true and then run the playbook.yml your ip route should look something similar to below.
+(This example shows a r5 which is not included in the nodes.yml)
 ````
 vagrant@r1:/vagrant$ ip route
 default via 10.0.2.2 dev eth0